yuxiaoyuan0406/JetsonInstruction/README.md

 ## pytorch & torchvision

 Nvidia has a compiled-for-jetson version of [PyTorch](https://forums.developer.nvidia.com/t/pytorch-for-jetson-version-1-9-0-now-available/72048).
-They offered a instraction as well.
+They offered an instraction as well.
 Check it on their website.

 To install torchvision, check this [instruction](https://qengineering.eu/install-pytorch-on-jetson-nano.html) from Qengineering.